taunus/taunus/README.md

 ![taunus.png][3]

-> Micro Isomorphic MVC Engine for Node.js
+> Micro Isomorphic MVC.
+Progressive Enhancement.
+Content-First.
+Single-Page Applications (that are also server-side rendered).
+Predictive Caching.
+Bring Your Own View Engine.

 Taunus aims to simplify the state of MVC and shared rendering using [convention over configuration][2].
 Taunus will handle routing,  allow you to lay out controllers and view templates independently for each view.